What is the Straight Line Method (SLM)?

 • Doesn’t reflect actual usage: Some assets, like vehicles or machinery, depreciate faster in the initial years.
 The straight line method does not account for this.

-• Ignores inflation: The method does not adjust for changing money values, which can impact long-term asset valuations.
+• Ignores inflation: The method does not adjust for changing price levels, which can affect long-term asset valuation.

 • Not suitable for all assets: For businesses with high-tech equipment or vehicles, alternative depreciation methods may provide a more realistic expense calculation.